Tips

 3) Ship an MVP structure people can scan

-• 4 to 6 top level categories
+• 4 to 6 top-level categories

-Each article should:
+Each one should:

-• Use numbered steps with exact UI labels
+• use exact UI labels

 Week